jefffortune/uswds-django-cms/readme.md

 # After it has successfully shown you the start up URLs
 lando manage migrate
-lando manage createsuperuser
-lando restart
+lando manage loaddata uswds_fixtures lando restart
 ```

-Should now navigate to http://uswds-djangocms.lndo.site/admin to login with the user you created.
+Should now navigate to http://uswds-djangocms.lndo.site/admin ans login using the following creds: *(FOR LOCAL USE ONLY)*
+- user: `admin`
+- password: `admin`